European Senior Tour Qualifying School FAQ

 Q. How do I enter the European Senior Tour Qualifying School?

-A. You will need to complete and return the Qualifying School Application Form to the European Senior Tour by Monday 13th January for 2014.
+A. You will need to complete and return the Qualifying School Application Form to the European Senior Tour by 13th January 2014.
 The form can be downloaded from the website.

 Q. Who can enter the European Senior Tour Qualifying School?